Linqto Review 2025: How It Works & Who Can Invest

 What Is Linqto?

 Linqto is an online platform that makes it simple to invest in private companies.
-Unlike traditional brokerages which offer investments in public companies, Linqto is focused on private securities.
+Unlike traditional brokerages that offer investments in public companies, Linqto is focused on private securities.

 That means it offers investors access to start-ups and pre-IPO opportunities.
 Linqto only offers investors shares it has already purchased, so every offering in the company’s portfolio is guaranteed to close.